Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/swagger_configuration/configure_swagger_netcore.md

 }
 ```

-The snippet above demonstrates the usage of .AddSwaggerGen() to register the document generation.
-The output of this snipped will generate a document found on the following path `/swagger/v1/swagger.json`
+The snippet above demonstrates the usage of `.AddSwaggerGen()` to register the document generation.
+The output of this snipped will generate a document found on the path `/swagger/v1/swagger.json`.